 Instructions

-- Lightly roast each spice (except amchur and turmeric powder) in a small pan until they are hot and fragrant, about a minute.
+- Lightly roast all spices (except amchur and turmeric powder) in a pan until they are fragrant and hot to the touch, about 2 to 3 minutes.
 Stir frequently and make sure not to burn by roasting too long.
 The goal is to make them a bit toasty so they are easy to grind.

-- Cool spices and then grind fine in a coffee or spice grinder.
-Add amchur powder and turmeric powder and mix well.
-Store in an airtight container away from direct sunlight.
+- Add the spices to a spice grinder and make a fine powder.
+Add amchur powder and turmeric powder and pulse 2 to 3 times or until mixed well.
+Store in an airtight container in a cool dry place away from direct sunlight.

 Notes